nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

     * Examples of journals that publish negative/nul results include Positively Negative (PLOS One), The Missing Pieces: A Collection of Negative; Null and Inconclusive Results (PLOS One), The All Results Journals, ACS Omega (ACS Publications), F1000Research, PeerJ, Journal of Negative Results in Biomedicine, Journal of Negative Results: Ecology and Evolutionary Biology, Journal of Articles in Support of the Null Hypothesis, Journal of Pharmaceutical Negative results and Nature Scientific Reports
     * Examples of journals that publish reproducibility/replicability studies are PLOS ONE, and [Royal Society](https://royalsocietypublishing.org/rsos/replication-studies)
 * For research produced *for* your organization:
     * Do you require that the list of materials, study methods, and computational environment be included in the final results which are shared publicly?
-If not, consider making this a requirement of the project.
 * For data or research produced *by* your organization:
     * In what languages is the research available?
-Are bilingual researchers encouraged to apply for funding?
-Or, better yet, publish in multiple languages?
+Are bilingual researchers encouraged to apply for funding or publish in multiple languages?
-    * Consider adding extensions to your databases, publication sites, or other methods of sharing data to allow for easy translation into other languages.
+    * What services are avaialble for translation of research producted by your organization?
 * Does your organization develop software?
     * Can this code be made publicly available via GitHub, BitBucket or other mechanisms?
     * Consider how much of the work of your group ought to be kept “closed” and how much can be made available to advance the work of others, particularly young professionals and early career researchers.

 ### Discussing Metrics and Incentives

+According to [Suominen *et al*](https://doi.org/10.1016/j.techfore.2021.120882) motivating forces for researchers and scientists are “curiosity, good practice, high-quality science, and making a difference” while de-motivating factors include “collaboration problems, competition, and lack of feedback and recognition for management.”
+The article goes on to conclude that motivating factors tend to be intrinsic, while the de-motivating factors were often environmental and specific to the organization where the researcher worked.
+With this in mind, consider the following:

 * If your organization conducts research, consider the metrics used when evaluating professors, researchers, lab assistants etc. for promotions and opportunities.
     * What do these metrics *actually* measure?
 Do these metrics account for historic bias, institutional bias, or other inclusivity or accessibility considerations?
 Do these metrics account for time and effort spent on research that ultimately produced null and/or negative results?
     * Explore using alternative metrics that value transparency, reproducibility, replicability, and access.
 In particular, consider metrics which reflect readability and accessibility of software, code, and data, to encourage and reward researchers who spend time and resources on data science principles
     * To learn more about this topic, explore work by [Fire and Guestrin](https://academic.oup.com/gigascience/article/8/6/giz053/5506490); [Beall](https://pubs.acs.org/doi/10.1021/acs.jpclett.5b00910); and [Carpenter, Cone and Sarli](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4987709/) in analyzing the impact of traditional metrics for journal publications and research merit
 * Does your institution incentive and reward researchers in which the primary output of the research is code or software development?
 Consider highlighting work which results in “good code” and valuing publication in “code first” journals equally to those published in other, more traditional journals.
   * The Journal of Open Source Software and Journal of Open Research Software are two examples of journals which allow for the "traditional" publication of code
-  * According to [Suominen *et al*](https://doi.org/10.1016/j.techfore.2021.120882) motivating forces for researchers and scientists are “curiosity, good practice, high-quality science, and making a difference” while de-motivating factors include “collaboration problems, competition, and lack of feedback and recognition for management.”
-The article goes on to conclude that motivating factors tend to be intrinsic, while the de-motivating factors were often environmental at the organization where the researcher worked.
   * Consider your organization’s current incentive and recognition structure: is it recognizing motivating factors in those it hires, promotes and praises?
   *  Consider the overall structure for management of research: are any of the de-motivating factors present?
 Such factors can be minimized by providing researchers with opportunities (both informal and formal) to network, ask for and receive constructive feedback and share their work with those in other fields in addition to their own.
 * It is the suggestion of the [National Academy of Sciences](https://doi.org/10.17226/26308) that organizations which are committed to moving towards and advocating for open science should consider the language which is used not only in grants and calls for proposals, but also in prompts for cover letters and resumes, to ensure that the ethos of open science is consistently present.